molmod/openmm-tutorial-msbs/setup_on_your_laptop.md

     jupyter-nbextension enable nglview --py --sys-prefix
     ```

-   The ``openforcefield`` package is not available for Windows.
-For now, Windows users should omit this from their installation.
-This means you will not be able to tackle the notebook in directory ``07_ligands``.
+   The ``openforcefield`` package used to be unavailable for Windows, but this
+   should be fixed with the release of version 0.7.2  on 29/9/2020.

 5. Test your OpenMM installation by entering the following command on the command prompt: